As a UIUC/UIS student, you have two different types of applications available to you depending on whether or not you plan to use summer financial aid.

 All visiting students must submit the online application for admission to UIC Summer Session before they are able to register for courses in mid-April.
 The application you use depends on whether or not you plan on using Financial Aid.

 There is no fee for the Summer Session Only or Intercampus Registration application.

 There are two different application deadlines for Summer Session, depending on whether you want to enroll in the 4-week session, 8-week session, or both.
 The application deadlines apply to both Summer Session Only and Intercampus Registration applicants.

 The 2015 Summer Session Only application deadlines are:

 Friday, May 8, 2015 if you want to enroll in the 4-week session only or both the 4-week and 8-week sessions.

 Friday, June 5, 2015 if you want to enroll in the 8-week session only.

 If you want to enroll in both the 4-week and 8-week session, you only need to apply once by May 8.

-The Office of Admissions begins processing summer applications in the beginning of February.
+The Office of Admissions begins processing summer applications at the end of February.
 For most applicants, it takes about two weeks for your application to be processed.
 If you are an international student, your application will be processed about two weeks after all required supporting documentation has been submitted.

 Once the UIC Office of Admissions receives your completed application, they will review it and notify you by mail of their decision.
+Notice of Admission letters will begin to be mailed to SSO applicants at the end of February.
 Applicants that are admitted will be mailed registration instructions with their Notice of Admission letter.